SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ## Push to come to sessions

-The question the debsoc will forever grapple with is, "How do we get people to come to sessions?"
+The question the Debsoc will forever grapple with is, "How do we get people to come to sessions?"

 ![enter image description here](https://www.davelabowitz.com/wp-content/uploads/Sisyphus-e1557869810488.jpg)